Megscode/CV/README.md

 HOST UK (Jun 16 to Feb 17)
 Programme and Volunteer Coordinator

+HOST UK is a small charity that promotes international friendship and understanding by arranging for international students at British universities to meet UK residents in their homes.

-- Managing many moving parts, prioritising.
+Managing many moving parts, prioritising.
 Pitching in, being flexible,

 ## Hobbies